mixing it up: a vibrant palette of memory at shockboxx - diversions la

 Life, always hanging in the balance

 The figures in Scott Meskill’s recent and not-so-recent paintings are pretty much cut from the same cloth.
 Generally speaking, they’re male, nude, and often in a curled or contorted position.
-None of them have smooth, flawless skin, and several call to mind an écorché, a figurural study in which the skin has been removed in order to highlight the musculature of the body.
+None of them have smooth, flawless skin, and several call to mind an écorché, a figural study in which the skin has been removed in order to highlight the musculature of the body.
 Leonardo da Vinci and Andreas Vesalius are two artists who drew these in order to better understand human anatomy.
 Think of Body Works; it’s kind of like that.

 Shockboxx Rocks